rohitbnrj2/Embodied-Agent/docs/usage/training.md

 parameter to differentiate between runs, e.g.
 `expname=<EXPNAME>_\${param1}_\${param2}`.

-Alternatively, you can add `+overlays=sweep` to the command to automatically add the sweep parameters to the experiment name.
+Alternatively, you can add `overlay=sweep` to the command to automatically add the sweep parameters to the experiment name.
 ```